Student Parking Regulations

 - Any vehicle not parked in a designated legal space is subject to ticketing and/or towing at the owner’s expense.

-- Any vehicle parked along curbs or sidewalks, hindering/damaging university operations or property, or obstructing roadways, designated handicap spaces, wheelchair ramp laydown (hashed out) areas, or reserved spaces is subject to ticketing and/or towing at the owner’s expense.
+- Any vehicle parked along curbs or sidewalks, hindering/damaging university operations or property, or obstructing roadways, designated disability parking spaces, wheelchair ramp laydown (hashed out) areas, or reserved spaces is subject to ticketing and/or towing at the owner’s expense.
 Vehicles are not permitted to park in any space that may have any type of obstruction.
 This includes, but is not limited to, snow piles.

 - Parking is not permitted in Americans with Disabilities Act (ADA) spaces without a state issued disability parking placard and a valid PSU parking permit for the designated lot (additional fees may be assessed).
 The ramp laydown (hashed out) area adjacent to the space is considered part of the ADA space and will be enforced accordingly.

 - All reserved spaces, such as ADA, service/delivery, manager spaces, etc., are reserved 24 hours per day, 7 days per week unless otherwise noted on the sign.
 This includes holidays and times when the university is not in full operation.

 - Parking in East, Eisenhower, and Nittany Decks is head in only.
 Lot entrance signs and multiple signs throughout these facilities clearly indicate this restriction.
 Vehicles backed into spaces are subject to ticketing and/or towing at the owner’s expense.
-Most end spaces and compact spaces are also sign “Vehicles must be within all lines.”
+Most end spaces and compact spaces are also signed “Vehicles must be within all lines.”
 Violators will be ticketed and/or towed at the owner’s expense.